nhsengland/datascience/docs/about.md

 ![Image title](images/DS_team_photo_smaller.jpeg){ width="450" alt-tex="Picture of the Data Science team stood on some steps in London."  align=right }

 We are the [NHS England](https://www.england.nhs.uk/) Data Science Team.

+We are passionate about getting the most value out of the data collected by NHS England and the wider NHS through applying innovative techniques in appropraite and well-cosidered ways.

 **Our vision is**: